 "In a real life situation with casualties who may be in a panic, you need to be able to calm them down and guide them," said Bantug, "Her confidence in addressing situations was perfect for her role in this [exercise]."

 For Villafan, the amount of training her unit does through the year prepared her for this moment, as did her life’s journey.

 “It’s all about setting priorities, delegating tasks and ensuring the job gets done in the time allotted,” said Villafan.

-However, being a service member was not always so simple for trans individuals.
-Villafan said she remembers a time when trans service members were unable to undergo a sexual reassignment while enlisted.
+However, being a service member was not always so simple for trans people.
+Villafan said she remembers a time when service members were unable to transition while enlisted.

-Strict regulations made it difficult, not just for Villafan, but also for her fellow soldiers who empathized with her situation prior to her sexual reassignment.
+Strict regulations made it difficult, not just for Villafan, but also for her fellow Soldiers who empathized with her situation prior to her transition.
 Since being able to successfully transition, Villafan said the morale of her unit has improved.

 “This is a super tight-knit unit and family, and now that there are protections in place I know that my unit will have my back,” said Villafan.

-Villafan knows that there are many challenges ahead, not only for her, but for other transgender service members as well.
-She said she hopes that the knowledge gap in peoples understanding of the realities of transgender soldiers will be closed so they can serve their country like anyone else.
+Villafan knows that there are many challenges ahead, not only for her, but for other trans service members as well.
+She hopes that the knowledge gap in peoples understanding of the realities of trans soldiers will be closed so they can serve their country like anyone else.